oasci/pitt-biosc1540-2024f/content/lectures/14/index.md

 # Lecture 14

-**Date:** Oct 17, 2024
+**Date:** Oct 22, 2024

-This lecture delves into the fascinating world of protein structure prediction, a cornerstone of computational structural biology.
-We'll explore how amino acid sequences are transformed into three-dimensional structures through computational methods.
-The session will cover various approaches, from traditional homology modeling to cutting-edge deep learning techniques like AlphaFold.
-We'll examine the principles underlying these methods, their applications, and their impact on biological research.
-By understanding the strengths and limitations of different prediction methods, students will gain insight into how these tools are revolutionizing our ability to study protein function and design novel therapeutics.
+Building on the foundations from the previous lecture, this session focuses on the practical aspects of setting up and running MD simulations.
+We'll walk through the steps involved in preparing a system for simulation, from initial structure to production run.

 ## Learning objectives

 What you should be able to do after today's lecture:

-1. Explain the importance of protein structure prediction in biological research and its applications.
+1. Outline the steps involved in setting up an MD simulation.
-2. Describe the basic principles of homology modeling and threading approaches in protein structure prediction.
+2. Explain the importance of system preparation, including solvation and ion placement.
-3. Outline the key steps in ab initio protein structure prediction methods.
+3. Describe the process of energy minimization and its importance.
-4. Discuss the impact of machine learning and deep learning techniques, such as AlphaFold, on protein structure prediction.
+4. Discuss the concept of equilibration and its role in MD simulations.
-5. Compare and contrast different protein structure prediction methods, highlighting their strengths and limitations.
+5. Explain periodic boundary conditions and their importance in MD simulations.
-6. Interpret and evaluate the quality of predicted protein structures using common assessment metrics.
+6. Identify key parameters and their significance in running production MD simulations.

 ## Readings